Developers can use Notion’s public REST API to interact with Notion workspaces programmatically. Interactions include working with:

 You can set an integration to public from the integration’s settings page.

 Public integrations are built for a broad audience.
-Any Notion user, in any workspace, can use a public integration.
+Any Notion user in any workspace can use a public integration.
+This is in contrast to internal integrations, which are built for a specific workspace.

 Public integrations follow the OAuth 2.0 protocol to access multiple workspaces.
-To share pages with public integrations, users either select pages from the page picker interface during OAuth or can share individual pages from the workspace.
+To share pages with public integrations, users either select pages from the page picker interface during the authorization flow, or they can share individual pages from the workspace.

 Add a template to an integration